-Regardless of the approach used, it is important to calibrate to assets in the market that are actively traded, such as Treasury bonds, options and futures.
+Regardless of the approach used, calibration is to assets in the market that are actively traded, such as Treasury bonds, options and futures.

-In the application of certain accounting standards, mean-reversion models have sometimes been used, although they are generally not considered to be market-consistent.
+In the application of certain accounting standards, mean-reversion models have sometimes been used, although there are questions about whether they are marketconsistent.

 Q26.
-How could the discount rate adjustment be applied to the "fee leg" of a variable annuity GMxB rider?
+How may the discount rate adjustment be applied to the "fee leg" of a variable annuity GMxB rider?

 A26.
-Many actuaries consider GMxB embedded derivatives within variable annuities to be similar to a swap contract comprised of a "pay leg" (e.g., the claims payments to the policyholders) and a "fee leg" (e.g., the ascribed fees collected from the policyholders).
+Some actuaries consider GMxB embedded derivatives within variable annuities to be similar to a swap contract comprised of a "pay leg" (e.g., the claims payments to the policyholders) and a "fee leg" (e.g., the ascribed fees collected from the policyholders).
 The liability is then calculated as the present value of the fee leg less the present value of the pay leg.
 FAS 157 states, in paragraph 15, that "the fair value of the liability shall reflect the nonperformance risk relating to that liability."
 There is no specific mention of nonperformance risk in the discussion of fair valuation of assets.
-Based on the lack of specific guidance related to nonperformance risk on assets, and the fact that the fee leg is a payment from the policyholder, not the insurer (and therefore not subject to the claims paying ability of the insurer), some actuaries believe that the adjustment for nonperformance risk would be applied to the claim leg of the embedded derivative only.
-Other actuaries believe that the discount rate adjustment should be applied to both the claim leg and the fee leg, but only if the resulting embedded derivative is in a liability position.
+Based on the lack of specific guidance related to nonperformance risk on assets, and the fact that the fee leg is a payment from the policyholder, not the insurer (and therefore not subject to the claims paying ability of the insurer), some actuaries believe that the adjustment for nonperformance risk is applied to the claim leg of the embedded derivative only.
+Other actuaries believe that the discount rate adjustment is applied to both the claim leg and the fee leg, but only if the resulting embedded derivative is in a liability position.
 Finally, there are some actuaries who believe in applying the adjustment to both the claim leg and fee leg regardless of whether the embedded derivative is an asset or a liability, based on the premise that policyholders would no longer pay fees if the insurer were to default on the claim payments.